What is irritable bowel syndrome (IBS)?

 - Abdominal pain or cramps, usually in the lower half of the abdomen

-- Bowel movements that are harder or looser than usual
+- Bowel movements that are harder or looser than normal

-- Diarrhea, constipation or rotating between the two
+- Diarrhea, constipation or alternating between the two

 - Excess gas